AdeniyiLearn/simple_shell/README.md

+SIMPLE SHELL PROJECT

-Write a simple UNIX command interpreter.
+This project is abour writing a simple UNIX command interpreter.

-System programming project
+It is also System programming project.

-A simple shell

-The project is done using C language
+The project explores the following:

+	1. Basics of programming
+	2. Basics of C
+	3. Basics of thinking like an engineer
+	4. Group work
+	5. Learning how to learn